Sit back and relax with a homemade face mask

-Homemade face masks can be applied in the shower before heading to work or in the evening as you put your feet up to some soothing music.
-Studies have shown that certain natural ingredients can be very beneficial for specific skin types, and face masks and are one of the easiest ways to achieve a bright, glowing complexion.
-Find out more about the benefits of face masks for different skin types here.
+Homemade face masks can be applied in the shower before heading to work, or in the evening as you put your feet up to some soothing music.
+Studies have shown that certain natural ingredients can be very beneficial for specific skin types, and DIY face masks are one of the easiest ways to achieve a bright, glowing complexion.

 Tips & tricks for applying homemade face masks

-- Thoroughly cleanse your skin with warm water before getting started
+- Thoroughly cleanse your skin with warm water across the area your DIY face mask will cover before getting started.

-- Using a warm flannel on your face can help to open the pores
+- Using a warm flannel on your face can help open the pores.

-- Try using a soft-bristle brush to apply your mask to the skin
+- Try using a soft-bristle brush to apply your homemade face mask to the skin.

-- Don’t forget to apply to your neck too!
+- Don't forget to apply your face mask to the next too!

-- If you fancy a more cooling mask, place it in the fridge for about an hour before application
+- If you fancy a more cooling mask, place your DIY face mask in the fridge for about an hour before application.